prabeesh/prabeesh.github.io/content/blog/install-apache-spark-on-ubuntu-14-dot-04.md

 ---
 Update: For Spark 2 see the [Ubuntu 16.04 and macOS post](/blog/2016/12/07/install-apache-spark-2-on-ubuntu-16-dot-04-and-mac-os/).

 This post walks through Spark 1.1.0 on Ubuntu 14.04.
 For the latest version, see [Install Apache Spark 3.5 on Linux](/blog/2024/11/26/install-apache-spark-3-on-linux/).

+## Prerequisites

 Start with Java:
 ```
 	$ sudo apt-add-repository ppa:webupd8team/java
 	$ sudo apt-get update